My Manic Pixie Dream Programming Language

 Meta-Features

-that would definitely be dealbreakers.
-As a web developer I'd enjoy
+definitely be dealbreakers.
+As a web developer I'd enjoy a full-featured,

-identical docs across packages is also super nice.
+that generates identical docs across packages is also super

 Nice to Not Haves